Logo Futurismo

 David Rodrigues | The famous statue of Senhor Santo Cristo dos Milagres

 Senhor Santo Cristo dos Milagres is a sacred work of art that can be seen at the Nossa Senhora da Esperança convent in Ponta Delgada, located on São Miguel island in the Azores archipelago.
-The wooden relic from an anonymous artist represents Ecce Homo — Jesus Christ during the Passion of Jesus episode.
+The wooden relic, attributed to an anonymous artist, depicts Ecce Homo — Jesus Christ during the Passion.
 He was in front of the crowd with tied fists, wearing the crown of thorns (Lucas 23:1-25).

 You can truly sense the contrast between the violence that Jesus suffered and the calm he projects through his expression.
 The statue also features an abundance of gemstones, diamonds, and gold.
 Experts estimate that the artist sculpted Santo Cristo dos Milagres at the beginning of the 16th century.